In this drug factsheet:DIN (Drug Identification Number)

 Do not stop using this medication without consulting your doctor.
 When insulin detemir, or any other insulin, is stopped, blood glucose levels can become dangerously high.

 It is important to take this medication exactly as prescribed by your doctor.
 The timing of insulin with respect to your meals is crucial to keeping blood glucose under control and preventing unwanted side effects.
 Do not administer a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store unopened bottles of insulin in the refrigerator until needed.
 They may be used until the expiry date on the label.
 Never allow insulin to freeze.
 Insulin that is currently in use may be kept at room temperature (below 30°C) for no more than 42 days and then discarded.
 Do not expose insulin to extremely hot temperatures or to sunlight.
 Keep insulin out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 What form(s) does this medication come in?

 Each mL of sterile, aqueous, clear, colourless and neutral solution, contains salt-free anhydrous insulin detemir 100 units (14.2 mg/mL).
 One unit of Levemir corresponds to one IU of human insulin.
-Nonmedicinal ingredients: disodium phosphate dihydrate, mannitol, metacresol, phenol, sodium chloride, zinc acetate, and water for Injection.
+Nonmedicinal ingredients: disodium phosphate dihydrate, glycerol, mannitol, metacresol, phenol, sodium chloride, acetate, and water for injection.
 Hydrochloric acid and/or sodium hydroxide may be added to adjust pH (approximately 7.4).

 Who should NOT take this medication?

-- is allergic to insulin or to any of the ingredients of the medication
+- are allergic to insulin or any ingredients of the medication